jteerice/jteerice.github.io/_posts/2020-04-20-intro-to-code-review.md

 #### classes/user.php:
 * Weak password hashing mechanism
 	* md5
-	* not seeded
+	* Not seeded
-	* hashing done on backend, which could be logged in the DB or transmitted in cleartext between DB and app
+	* Hashing done on backend, which could be logged in the DB or transmitted in cleartext between DB and app.
-	* recommendation: scrypt, bcrypt or PBKDF2
+	* Recommendation: scrypt, bcrypt or PBKDF2
 ```php
 public static function register($user, $password) {
     $sql = "INSERT INTO  users (login,password) values (\"";